 “There are so few companies that have built a culture that makes their people’s health a priority,” she explains.
 “If you can be known for that, you’ll be turning people away.”

-“If they [employees] are able to see that they have better access to health care, more equal access to health care, lower costs in their access to health care, and that there’s an expectation that they will actually use their health care…. it goes a long way to being able to attract and retain the type of talent everyone is clamoring to find right now,” says Stacey Gordon.
+“If they [employees] can see that they have better access to health care, more equal access to health care, lower costs in their access to health care, and that there’s an expectation that they will use their health care…. it goes a long way to being able to attract and retain the type of talent everyone is clamoring to find right now,” says Stacey Gordon.